 My Sisters’ Place provides Supportive Housing for low-income individuals and families who were formerly homeless and unable to hold their own lease.
-Through the Mary Seymour Place Apartments and Sue Ann Shay Place Apartments, we are able to provide housing and support services for those who meet one or more of the following criteria: low income, living with a mental illness, and/or currently homeless.
+Through Mary Seymour Place Apartments and Sue Ann Shay Place Apartments as well as scattered site apartments, we provide affordable housing and support services for those who meet one or more of the following criteria: low income, living with a mental illness, and/or are currently homeless.

-My Sisters’ Place provides services to men and women with psychiatric disabilities, helping them to live in their own apartments, “scattered” throughout the Hartford area, by providing supportive services to help them gain and maintain self-sufficiency.
+In addition, My Sisters’ Place provides services to men and women with psychiatric disabilities in their own apartments throughout the Hartford area.
+These supportive services are designed to help these clients gain and maintain self-sufficiency.

 My Sisters’ Place offers a comprehensive array of services to the children and youth residing in our permanent supportive housing.
 All program services are designed to ensure that these children and youth are progressing in key areas such as reading and math, building the key developmental assets and social-emotional strengths they need to succeed in school and receiving the supports and resources necessary to address any mental health challenges.